 10 ADDITIONAL PAINTINGS FOR THE PLACE GALLERY SHOW PLUS TWO EXTRAS

 These paintings were done between April and July 2012 at my studio residency at The Maroondah Art Gallery, in Ringwood, Victoria.
 For the most part they closely follow the drawings I did earlier in the year.
 That was the plan.
 I didn’t have time to just let these things evolve.
 I needed about eight works finished by July.
 So I hit the ground running with a clutch of transparencies and an ancient overhead projector.
-Most of these works will supplement the Cityicity works from 2000 in my show in August.
+These works supplement the Cityicity works from 2000.
 The exact numbers will be worked out at the hang.
 I may do a post of the final selection.

 Actually I’ve now done that – here.

 In works from 2000 prominence is often given to weather and time of day to emphasise the breadth of factors available in assessing a presentation or display.
 See the notes to Cityicity for more on that.
 In works from 2012 this shifts to the inclusion of foreground figures and situations.
 Can foreground figures still be about the setting or does the setting become about the figures?
 While the possibility occurred to me in 2000 (see Mercedes, or Outside The Civic Centre) at the time it felt like one too many factors to deal with.
 I tended to leave the cities deserted.